 The end of September saw the closure of the UK’s last remaining coal-fired power station: Ratcliffe-on-Soar.
-Environment Editor Adam Pickering reflects on the past and future of this instantly recognisable Nottinghamshire landmark, the conflicted feelings that around it, and how it could be re-purposed in the years to come.
+Environment Editor Adam Pickering reflects on the past and future of this instantly recognisable Nottinghamshire landmark, the conflicted feelings that surround it, and how it could be re-purposed in the years to come.

 What feelings does the end of Ratcliffe-on-Soar Power Station, and the possible demolition of its iconic cooling towers, stir in you?
 Is it sadness and loss, or a sense of excitement and possibility for the future… a clean break from the past?